 Chapter 4: The Buzz.
 A typical auction viewing and some of the objects viewed; the discovery of an early Scottish bible; definition and analysis of “The Buzz”; three examples of objects bought where the Buzz resulted in doubt and disappointment.

 Chapter 5: Buying and Selling The Jug, 2007.
-Credentials for buying The Jug; viewing and spotting The Jug; pre-sale research; bidding for and buying The Jug; post-sale research; consignment and re-sale at Bonham’s.
+Credentials for buying The Jug; viewing and spotting The Jug; pre-sale research; bidding for and buying The Jug; post-purchase research; consignment and re-sale at Bonham’s.

 Chapter 6: The Eye.
 An analysis of whether there is such a thing as “an eye for an antique”; three autobiographical vignettes exploring aspects of the author’s Eye; an attempt to provide a definition.